 If at any time, you suspect a loved one is using or abusing drugs, don’t ignore the signs.
 The sooner someone is able to get help for their addiction, the better their chances are at recovery and a healthy life.

 Getting Help for Addiction

 Drug addiction plagues millions of Americans every year.
 Although methadone is a drug meant to be administered by professionals, it’s helpful to know how it works and what to expect when taking it.
 Additionally, it’s important to understand the ramifications of abusing it.

-Outpatient care is an alternative for those who choose not to enter an inpatient facility.
-Often, people will choose a combination of both inpatient and outpatient treatment to fully tackle their addiction.
+Outpatient care is an alternative for those who choose not to enter an inpatient treatment facility.
+Often, people will choose a combination of both inpatient and outpatient treatment programs to fully tackle their addiction.
 With either option, detox is always the first step.

 Treatment during the rehabilitation and recovery period includes individual and/or group therapy in order to understand a person’s individual addiction at a root level and education about addiction with ways to cope with it in the future.
 Understanding triggers and actively working towards recovery is an ongoing process.
 The goal is for people to live drug-free lives in the best way possible.

 Each step forward is moving in the right direction.
 With a treatment plan in place customized for the person seeking help, the success rate of overcoming addiction is likely to be much higher.
 Relapses don’t happen as frequently and the pieces are in place to achieve sobriety.